dhanushka2001/citeorder/README.md

 ## How to use

-1. Download the precompiled executable for your OS from the latest [release](https://github.com/dhanushka2001/citeorder/releases.
+1. Download the precompiled executable from the latest [release](https://github.com/dhanushka2001/citeorder/releases).

    Installation via Homebrew (macOS/Ubuntu):